-- The golf course is a privately accessible and refined area of land which lies to the north of the core historic town centre.
+Reasons for Exclusion - The golf course is a privately accessible and refined area of land which lies to the north of the core historic town centre.
 Its private nature and outlying location prevents it from contributing to the character of the Conservation Area. - Though once part of Quebec Hall's extensive estate, there is no evidence that this was part of a designed landscape and historic tithe records record it to have been arable land.
 Any historic connection to the Quebec estate is no longer visible.
+Conservation Areas do not protect land from developments sensitive to the character and appearance of the area.
+The Golf course falls within the setting of Grade II listed Quebec Hall to the east and Heathfield and Humbletoft to the west and therefore any proposed future developments on this land would be subject to similar constraints as areas within the boundary.
 Historic maps record that, prior to its use as a golf course, this would have been part of the Quebec Hall estate, though the 1838 Tithe Apportionment records that it was in arable use at this date and the Tithe Map itself records that Quebec Road, which physically divides Quebec Hall from the golf course, appeared to already be a fairly major route running into the town centre from the north, suggesting that the land now occupied by the golf course had a more functional use at this date, rather than being landscaped parkland.
 Though the golf course was established prior to the designation of the Conservation Area and is an attractive area of landscaping, it is a private area of land which can only be accessed by members of the club.
 Its distance from the historic town centre and refined private character means that it is not considered to contribute to the special interest of the Conservation Area, which is focussed on the town's historic agricultural and industrial heritage.
 Whilst there is evidence that this land was in the ownership of Quebec Hall estate, its use as arable land does not distinguish it from other areas of arable land further afield.
-As the golf course does not contribute to the character and appearance of the Conservation Area, it is proposed for removal.
+As the golf course does not contribute to the character and appearance of the Conservation Area, it has been removed from the Conservation Area boundary.
 H: Quebec Hall